 In far northeastern France, flanked by the Vosges mountains to the west and the Rhine River to the east, you will find a land of vineyards and castle—Alsace.
 The verdant hills host medieval villages of cobblestone streets and half-timbered houses.
-Perhaps the prettiest of the villages is Riquewihr, often referred to as the gem of the Alsace wine route.
+Riquewihr is the prettiest village in Alsace and is often referred to as the gem of the Alsace wine route.

 Ideally situated twenty minutes from Colmar, it is quite easy to visit nearby villages and top attractions of Alsace, from Riquewihr.
-Yes, there is much to do aside from wine tasting.
+And yes, there’s a lot more than wine tasting happening there.
 Plus, you can enjoy hiking the Alsace wine route even if you’re not into wine.

 If you are planning to travel to France, there are many reasons to include Riquewihr in your itinerary.
-In no particular order, here they are…
+In no particular order here are my recommendations.

 Contents